EugeneGonzalez/bit_reverse/README.md

 algorithm just change the use statement and now your program will use the algorithm instead.

 ### YMMV Performance Comparison
-I wouldn't use `BitwiseReverse` as it is mainly there for completeness and is strictly inferior to `ParallelReverse`, which is a Bitwise Parallel Reverse and thus an order of magnitude faster.
-For small sizes, <= 16 bits, `LookupReverse` is the fastest but it doesn't scale as well as `ParallelReverse` this is because `ParallelReverse` does a constant number of operations for every size (assuming your cpu has a hardware byte swap instruction). `LookupReverse` needs more lookups, ANDs, and ORs for each size increase.
+`BitwiseReverse` may be useful in space-constrained microcontrollers when capturing data, but is typically inferior to `ParallelReverse`, which is a Bitwise Parallel Reverse and thus an order of magnitude faster.
+For small sizes, <= 16 bits, `LookupReverse` is the fastest but it doesn't scale as well as `ParallelReverse` this is because `ParallelReverse` does a constant number of operations for every size (assuming your cpu has a hardware byte swap instruction).
+`LookupReverse` needs more lookups, ANDs, and ORs for each size increase.
 Thus `ParallelReverse` performs a little better at 32 bits and much better at 64 bits.
 These runtime characteristics are based on a Intel(R) Core(TM) i7-4770K CPU @ 3.50GHz.

 ### Memory Consumption
-`BitwiseReverse` and `ParallelReverse` both only use a couple of stack variables for their computations. `LookupReverse` on the other hand statically allocates 256 u8s or 256 bytes to do its computations. `LookupReverse`'s memory cost is shared by all of the types 'LookupReverse` supports.
+`BitwiseReverse` and `ParallelReverse` both only use a couple of stack variables for their computations. `BitwiseReverse` takes less space than `ParallelReverse` (18 bytes on MSP430).
+`LookupReverse` on the other hand statically allocates 256 u8s or 256 bytes to do its computations. `LookupReverse`'s memory cost is shared by all of the types `LookupReverse` supports.

 ### no_std Compatible
 To link to core instead of STD, disable default features for this library in your Cargo.toml.